I try not to get off-topic here. This isn’t off-topic! It’s about books! Honest!

 Breaking Away and Vision Quest

 Breaking Away and Vision Quest have a lot more in common than both being great sports movies about minor sports (cycling and wrestling, respectively).
 They’re also about class.
 Dave from Breaking Away is a working class townie in a college town.
-Louden from Vision Quest is a country boy turned city kid after losing the farm).
+Louden from Vision Quest is a country boy turned city kid after losing the farm.
 Both take place a little off the beaten path (in Bloomington, Indiana and Spokane, Washington, respectively).
 Dave and Louden both see sports as an escape in a couple senses of the word.
 Both feature young men coming to grips with their fathers, and their fathers’ financial failures.
 And their fathers coming to grips with that (“You’re not a cutter.
 I’m a cutter.”
 “I’m not ashamed of it.
 It just happened.”).

 Above the Waterfall and The Risen by Ron Rash

 No, not his best known and most popular novel, Serena.
-And for just the reasons it is his best known and most popular work, because it is written from the perspective of an outsider.
-You need to settle a bit more in our shoes for our purposes here.
+And for just the reason it is his best known and most popular work, because it is written from the perspective of an outsider.
+You need to settle a bit more into our shoes for our purposes here.
 I was originally just going to recommend Above the Waterfall.
 And I was originally going to write this post a week ago.
 Luckily, waiting gave me time to read Rash’s newest novel, The Risen.

 The Risen, a story catalyzed by a hippy bringing her own Summer of Love to small town Appalachia, is a good look at how class operates in small towns.
 It also works on an allegorical level: the Sexual Revolution was one of the great redistributive phenomena of our time, with most of the benefits flowing in one direction and most of the costs in the other, whether to small town upper class kids or working class hippies.